Why you need a mood board for your home

 So the concept for the kitchen refurbishment project shown above, was for a Mid-Century Modern styled kitchen.
 With a colour scheme that includes sage, blue/grey, and white and ‘conceptually’ possibly salmon or coral.

 The concept, or for me the design strategy, is a direction.
-A road map which helps the interior designer take the next step in the interior design process, which is research and specification.
+A roadmap assists the interior designer in moving forward.
+The next step in the interior design process is research and specification.
 This next step is communicated via a mood board and a specification table.